Shop By Brand

 Our training as divers helps to prepare us for a number of situations underwater like gas supply issues, equipment failure, etc but how many divers would be prepared if they surfaced from a dive and their boat wasn't there or surface cover wasn't paying attention?

 The BSAC Annual Diving Incident Report records and publishes incidents throughout a year and categories them, providing some background information into the incident.
 It is actually quite an insightful read and can help you think about what you might do or carry for a similar situation.
-Boat and surface related incidents was the third highest reported in 2016 with lost divers ranking top within the category.
+Boat and surface-related incidents were the third-highest reported in 2016 with lost divers ranking top within the category.
 Thankfully the majority of those incidents were resolved without injury but it does highlight that with a little more knowledge, equipment and perhaps common sense a number of them wouldn't have been incidents in the first place.

 Making sure you have the right equipment can make the difference between an inconvenience and something much more serious.
 The kit doesn't have to big, heavy or expensive and as long as you look after it will quite often look after you for all the years that you dive.
 So what type of equipment can you carry to help?